 4- Check for Latest Windows Updates

 As already said PNP monitor problems occur due to the old drivers.
 So regularly update your Windows as well because it solves bugs and errors.
-Besides Microsoft also release monthly updates so there really no excuse to let your PC takes risks.
+Besides Microsoft also releases monthly updates so there really no excuse to let your PC take risks.

 Open Windows 10 settings press the Windows + I key, and then click on the Update & security option.
 Now check if there is any update.
 Download and install all Win updates.